Cancer causes cells to divide uncontrollably. This can result in tumors, damage to the immune system, and other impairment that can be fatal.

 - Immunotherapy uses medications and other treatments to boost the immune system and encourage it to fight cancerous cells.
-Two examples of these treatments are checkpoint inhibitors and adoptive cell transfer.

 - Radiation therapy uses high-dose radiation to kill cancerous cells.
 Also, a doctor may recommend using radiation to shrink a tumor before surgery or reduce tumor-related symptoms.

 - Stem cell transplant can be especially beneficial for people with blood-related cancers, such as leukemia or lymphoma.
 It involves removing cells, such as red or white blood cells, that chemotherapy or radiation has destroyed.
 Lab technicians then strengthen the cells and put them back into the body.

 - Surgery is often a part of a treatment plan when a person has a cancerous tumor.
 Also, a surgeon may remove lymph nodes to reduce or prevent the disease’s spread.